kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-4.md

 **Install and activate these plugins**

 * [Custom Post Types UI](https://wordpress.org/plugins/custom-post-type-ui/)
     - This plugin provides an easy to use interface for creating and administrating custom post types and taxonomies in WordPress.
 This plugin is created for WordPress 3.0 and higher.
-  - This plugin alone will not display post types or taxonomies data in customized places within your site; it simply registers them for you to use.
+    - This plugin alone will not display post types or taxonomy data in customized places within your site; it simply registers them for you to use.
 * [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields)
     - Customise WordPress with powerful, professional and intuitive fields

 **Note**: You will need both of these plugins to create and use custom post types